EnviroDIY/ModularSensors/a/tu_mon/ReadMe.md

 The powermonitoring is done using an INA291 I2C. https://www.adafruit.com/product/904
 The part needs to be configure with I2C wires, and may need to have the current sensing resistore replaced.
-Please give each of you modified configurations a unique ID, and each unique part a serial number.
+Please give each modified configuration a unique ID, and each unique part a serial number.

 All power connections must be described.
-Its the resoponsibility of the local installer to ensure
+Its the resoponsibility of the local installer to ensure they understand how the power flows.

-Data Portals configured through a SD card, for more reliable testing and scaling.
+Data Portals are configured through a SD card, for more reliable testing and scaling.

 To use the internet viewing capability you need a data portal account - sites supported (http://data.envirodiy.org/).
 After you have registered the site and sensors, the portal will generate a registration token and universally unique identifier (UUID) for each site and further UUID's for each variable.
   You will need to apply all of those UUID values into your Mayfly.ini .
   thingSpeak - tbd.
-Modems supported Xbee WiFi S6, and (tbd Xbee LTE)
+Modems supported Xbee WiFi S6, and Xbee LTE (and tbd LoRa)

 _______